celestiaorg/test-infra/docs/test-plans/002-DAS-Benchmarks/tp-002-das-benchmarks.md

   - [Test-Cases](#test-cases)

 ## Introduction

-The motivation behind this plan is to test how our node implementations (celestia-node) behaves at max peak usage when participating in Data Availability Sampling.
+The goal of this test plan is to benchmark our Full and Bridge Node implementation against X amount of light nodes to measure performance at peak usage when participating in Data Availability Sampling.

 ## In-Scope

-- Max 4 MB block size
 - Celestia Node Instances
   - Bridge / Full / Light
+- Max 4 MB block size
+- Max Share Size: 128
-- Network Latencies / Chaos
+- Network Latencies between 60 and 300ms
+- DASing will concern both:
-- DASing Latest Head
+  - Latest HEAD
+  - a few random sampling ranges

 ## Out-of-Scope

 - Eclipse Attacks
-- and Network Outages
+- Network Outages
 - Withholding Data Attacks
 - Bad Erasure Coding Attacks

 ## Entry Conditions

-- Bridge or Full Node must have enough of blocks up to any height (height 1 is also acceptable) to have a latest head to DAS
+- Bridge or Full Node must have enough of blocks up to any height depending on the test case.
+  - For latest HEAD test cases, a height of 1 is acceptable
+  - For sampling ranges test cases, at least a minimum of height=50

 ## Exit Conditions